This post may contain affiliate links. Please see our affiliate notice for details.

 - Arroz con Gandules (Pigeon Peas Rice)

-How To Make Con Con or Pegao rice (Dominican Crispy Rice)
+Concón or Pegao Rice (Dominican Crispy Rice)

 - 2 tablespoons vegetable or corn oil